Ancient navies and vessels: Persian Navy

 The Achaemenid Empire, also known as the Persian Empire, had primarily a land based military but around 5th century BC, at the time of Cambyses II, the Empire started to develop a navy to allow for expansion.
 Their first ships were built by Phoenicians in their shipyards.
 These ships were 40 meters in length and 6 meters in width and able to carry 300 soldiers.
 Shortly after these ships were made, arsenals were made to make new ships as well as improve and repair the vessels.
 These ships were used to sail the Black Sea, the Aegean Sea, and coastal areas.
 The mariners of these vessels were Phoenicians, Greeks, Cypriots, and Egyptians.
 The Phoenicians however became the primary mariners of the vessels they made.
 These ships also had a metal blade in the front to cut enemy ships in half when ramming.
 They also had hooks which were used to catch and stop enemy ships.
 The Empire had three different major naval bases.
 The first was along the Shaat aI-Arab waterway.
 The second was to protect the eastern and southern parts of the Mediterranean Sea.
 The third was located in Cilicia and had a main goal of influencing the Greeks.
 These bases were kept on constant battle readiness in the case they had to project their power.

 Roman Navy

 Prior to the Punic Wars the Roman classis or fleet was limited to minor coastal operations and support for trade.
-The Romans concentrated on land based operations until this period in order to conquer and consolidate the Italian peninsula.
+The Romans concentrated on land based operations until this period in order to conquer and consolidate the Italian Peninsula.
 The wars with Carthage forced the Romans to adapt to naval operations in order to compete and defend themselves.
-These fleet were built in several different places such as the coast of Italy and Southern Tuscany.
+These fleets were built in several different places such as the coast of Italy and Southern Tuscany.